 - Nineteen pueblos and three reservations span across the state with 22 tribes represented.

 - Smokey Bear originated in New Mexico as an actual black bear cub found by firefighters from Taos Pueblo in southeastern New Mexico during the massive Capitan Gap fire of 1950.

 - The Wilderness Act was signed into law in September 1964 by President Lyndon B. Johnson, with the Gila Wilderness the first official designated Wilderness Area in the nation.

 - New Mexico is the only state with night light legislation enacting the Night Sky Protection Act in 1999.

 - Home to the two highest elevation zipline tours in the U.S. (Apache and Angel Fire).

-- New Mexico is one-fourth of the Four Corners Monument, which is the only unique landmark in the U.S. where four states intersect at one point.
+- New Mexico is one-quarter of the Four Corners Monument, which is the only landmark in the U.S. where four states intersect at one point.

 - Chaco Culture National Historic Park dates back to 850 AD and is considered the most exceptional concentration of pueblos in the American Southwest.

 - Gallup is the Indian Jewelry Capital of the World.

 - The Palace of Governors in Santa Fe is the oldest continuously occupied public building in the United States.